UP2024660/UP2024660.github.io/docs/README.md

   ●	Presented the findings in a clear and organised Excel spreadsheet, showcasing strong data analysis and presentation skills.

-  ●	Cataloged and organised a substantial Lego collection for a family member, researching current prices and collating the information into an Excel spreadsheet.
+  ●	Catalogued and organised a substantial Lego collection for a family member, researching current prices and collating the information into an Excel spreadsheet.

   ●	Classified the Lego collection by theme, series, and individual sets, providing a detailed inventory of the collection.